patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ![Assembly32](Uniform_32.jpeg)

 To ensure the sockets are aligned such that the switches aren't crooked when inserted, fit all the sockets *without* soldering first.
 Snap the switches through the plate and insert them into the hot-swap sockets.
-Ensure that each switch socket contains a hotswap socket before inserting the switch.
+Make sure each switch socket contains a hotswap socket before inserting the switch.

 ![Assembly34](Uniform_34.jpeg)

+To save yourself from turning an hour or two of work into 3+ hours of anguish, *only insert a handful of sockets at a time and secure them in place with switches before inserting more*.
+This *does* mean you'll have to carefully insert the sockets with a tweaser to reach between the swich plate, which *is* more difficult than putting them all in by hand first without the switch plate in the way, but *trust me*, it's far better this way.

+You'll inevitably pop a switch into the plate with a *little* too much force, and there's nothing more frustrating than watching all the sockets you carefully inserted into the switch sockets over the last hour pop out all at once.
+They're very light and tend to jump out of their sockets at even the slightest "pop".

+I can't tell you how many times I got greedy and had to re-learn this lesson :P

+![Assembly35](Uniform_35.jpeg)

 Once all the sockets and switches have been inserted, carefuly flip the entire board over.

-![Assembly35](Uniform_35.jpeg)
 ![Assembly36](Uniform_36.jpeg)

 On the back of the PCB, the hot-swap sockets should protrude slightly. we'll be applying a small amount of solder to the outside of the socket wall, fixing the socket in place.

 ![Assembly37](Uniform_37.jpeg)

-Apply slight preasure to the board as you solder each socket to ensure the socket and switch are sitting flush with the board as they're fixed in place. **Be careful not to get solder inside the socket!**
+Apply slight pressure to the board as you solder each socket to ensure the socket and switch are sitting flush with the board as they're fixed in place. **Be careful not to get solder inside the socket!**

 ![Assembly38](Uniform_38.jpeg)

 Once all the sockets have been soldered in place, you can pop all the switches out to ensure none have been soldered into their sockets.

-If this happens to you, patiently applying heat and soldering wick is the best way to clean up a flooded socket.
+If a switch is soldered in place, patiently applying heat through a soldering wick is the best way to clean up a flooded socket.
 Eventually, you should be able to wiggle the switch free while applying heat to the pins.

 ![Assembly39](Uniform_39.jpeg)